methodswithclass/accelerometer/demo/README.md

 # Accelerometer Example

-This repo demonstrates how to make your device control a DOM object on the screen with the accelerometer.
+This repo demonstrates how control the motion of a DOM object on the screen space with the motion and tilting of your device in real space.
+It uses numerical intergration to calculate, in real time, the position of the DOM object from the continuous flow of raw acceleration data being output from the device.

-It is generally a demonstration of how to import methodswithclass api modules into a project for use.